 Increase the average life expectancy of Aboriginal South Australians

 There are a range of measures that SA Health has in place to improve health outcomes for Aboriginal people.
-Supporting this is the Closing the Gap state investment $10.7m per annum funding commitment over three years to 30 June 2016, for the development and implementation of additional Aboriginal health programs and services across SA Health and non-government Aboriginal health services.
-Future funding commitments beyond July 2016 are subject to future budget processes.
+Supporting this is the Closing the Gap state investment of $10.7m per annum ongoing for the development and implementation of additional Aboriginal health programs and services across SA Health and non-government Aboriginal health services.

 SA Health is guided by the Aboriginal Cultural Respect Framework that provides the overarching policy direction to drive systemic improvements for supporting better Aboriginal health outcomes, as well as a range of broader initiatives including the: